-The Group's financial instruments consist primarily of cash and cash equivalents, term deposits, available-for-sale securities, accounts payables, amounts due to related parties and income tax payable.
-The fair value of cash and cash equivalents, term deposits, accounts payables, and amounts due to related parties approximate their carrying amounts reported in the consolidated balance sheets due to the short-term maturity of these instruments.
-All highly liquid short-term investments purchased with original maturity of three months or less at the date of acquisition are included in cash and cash equivalents.
+The Group's financial instruments consist primarily of cash and cash equivalents, term deposits, restricted cash, available-for-sale securities, accounts payables and income tax payable.
+The fair value of cash and cash equivalents, term deposits, restricted cash, and accounts payables approximate their carrying amounts reported in the consolidated balance sheets due to the short-term maturity of these instruments.
+All highly liquid short-term investments purchased with original maturity of three months or less at the date of acquisition are included in cash and cash equivalents .